Facts & Trivia About Ithaca

 - The Ivory-Billed Woodpecker was rediscovered (maybe) by the Cornell Lab of Ornithology in 2005.

 - The song "Puff the Magic Dragon" was penned in Ithaca.
-Cornell Student Lenny Lipton wrote it as a poem and passed it on to Peter Yarrow, who later turned it in the Peter, Paul and Mary classic.
+Cornell Student Lenny Lipton wrote it as a poem and passed it on to Peter Yarrow, who later turned it into a song in the Peter, Paul and Mary classic.

 Tompkins County Quick Geography & Weather Facts